SearchSG/dev-portal-admin-portal-docs/index.md

 - `Index` - An index serves as a repository for your documents, acting as a searchable knowledge base.
 It can contain one or more data sources that sync your data with the SearchSG platform.

+- `Index Deactivation Policy` -
+    - For Indexes Not Connected to Any Apps: If an index hasn't been updated in over 30 days
+    - For Indexes Connected to Apps:
+        - None of the connected apps are currently active, and
+        - None of these apps have been updated in over 30 days

 - `Data Sources` - Data sources are connectors that facilitate data syncing and indexing, either through web scraping or by connecting to your APIs.
     -   **Web Data Source**: Utilize our web crawlers to scrape publicly accessible websites, automatically crawling and re-indexing data on a daily basis.
     -   **API Data Source**: Connect to your APIs to poll for data updates, enabling automatic updates and re-indexing on an hourly basis.
+    - **Push API Data Source**: Push your updated content and files by sending data to our API endpoints at your preferred timing.